 Let’s add a quick annotation to all of them:

-- Being stupid: If you’re solely interested in satisfying other people’s needs before yours, you’ll live a really unsatisfactory life (i.e. stupid).
+- Being stupid: If you’re solely interested in satisfying other people’s needs before yours, you’ll live a really unsatisfactory life (i.e., you are stupid).
 You can’t please everyone.
 That’s why the categorization is stupid.
 No offense.

 - Selfish: Being selfish doesn’t mean neglecting other folks and acting like an asshole.
 It’s more about focusing on what you want from life, doing it, succeeding, and then helping others.
 Kind of in that order.